St Matthew Passion

 Evangelist

-And He came and found them
+and found them sleeping

-And He left them, and went away again,
+And he left them and went away again

-saying the same words.
+and said the same words.

-and saith unto them:
+and said to them:

 Jesus

-is betrayed into the hands of sinners.
+will be given over into the hands of sinners.

 Evangelist

-the elders of the people.
+from the chief priests and elders of the people.

-saying “Whomsoever I shall kiss,
+and said: 'The man I shall kiss,

 Judas